February 27, 2015

 This is exactly why I think these books are essential.

 They come in several languages and they're easy to find.
 I've seen them for sale at Monoprix, many bookstores and almost every news kiosk scattered around the city.

 Prices range between €6-10 and trust me, they are worth every centime!

 **Not to say that simply wandering around Paris while completely lost is always a bad thing.
 But sometimes you need to be places!

-I've also seen a map book published by Michelin for sale on Amazon.com, but have never actually looked at this one in person.
+I've also seen this book, Michelin Paris Pocket Map 50 (Plan Poche) for sale on Amazon, but have never actually looked at it in person.

 Please note: The product links from Amazon in this post are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining Chez Loulou.
 Thank you in advance!